gdm85/nsenter/README.md

 This is a small Docker recipe to build `nsenter` easily and install it in your system.

-**NOTE**: this is a modified version by gdm85 and requires ``jq`` to work.
-Improvements:
-- always use container's environment
-- always clear source environment

 ## What is `nsenter`?